 Add the brown sugar, coconut, pecans and melted butter to the bowl with the cracker crumbs.
 Stir well to thoroughly coat the mixture with the butter.
 Transfer the mixture to the prepared pan and bake for 8-10 minutes, or until golden and crunchy.
 Stir halfway through to redistribute.

 Divide the mixture between 4 six or eight-ounce jars or ramekins and pack it down slightly with the rounded tip of a spoon.
-Allow to cool completely while preparing the mouse.
+Allow to cool completely while preparing the mousse.

 Whisk the cream cheese in a medium-size bowl until smooth and lump-free.
 Add the lemon curd and whisk together until smooth and creamy.
 Set aside.